The Cost Cutter Guide to AWS Savings Plans

 Duration

-Savings plans comes with two commitment duration options, 1 year and 3 years.
-It is very difficult to have clear visibility for next one year (or 3 years).
-In many cases, teams are find it difficult to commit for an year, let alone 3 year.
-Teams end up buying much less than what they could have and loose out a lot on discounts.
+Savings plans come with two commitment duration options, 1 year and 3 years.
+It is very difficult to have clear visibility for the next one year (or 3 years).
+In many cases, teams find it difficult to commit for a year, let alone 3 years.
+Teams end up buying much less than what they could have and lose out a lot on discounts.

-If you assume a 30% discount for 1 year reservation, you actually need to run the committed workload only for 9 months to break even.
-Similarly, for 3 year reservation, assuming a 50% discount, you’ll break even in just 18 months.
+If you assume a 30% discount for a 1-year reservation, you actually need to run the committed workload only for 9 months to break even.
+Similarly, for a 3-year reservation, assuming a 50% discount, you’ll break even in just 18 months.
 This means that you effectively need to plan only for 9 months (or 18 months).
 I find this mental model very helpful while planning to buy savings plans.

 Buying Frequency